8 sustainable retail ideas to implement in your stores

 Sustainability in retail remains an important concern for consumers.
-From pre-used and vintage items, to low-impact packaging, to traceable origins, people have become more conscious of how their lifestyle and shopping habits affect the planet – and they expect businesses to do their part.
+From pre-used and vintage items to low-impact packaging, to traceable origins, people have become more conscious of how their lifestyle and shopping habits affect the planet – and they expect businesses to do their part.
+According to a recent study, three-quarters of Gen Z consumers think that sustainability is more important than brand when making a purchase.

-Here are eight ideas to invigorate your own sustainability strategy, appeal to more consumers and help the planet along the way.
+Here are eight ideas to invigorate your sustainability strategy for your retail stores, appeal to more consumers, and help the planet along the way.

 From footwear brands Veja and Allbirds to LA fashion-brand Reformation, there’s a new generation of businesses setting the standard for sustainability.
 These companies are leading the charge in environmental fashion and gaining mass followings along the way thanks to their ability to marry cool styling with strong eco-friendly credentials.